openthread/spinel-spec/core/intro-properties.md

 The valid operators on these sorts of properties are `VALUE_GET`, `VALUE_SET`, `VALUE_INSERT`, and `VALUE_REMOVE`.

+When the value is fetched using `VALUE_GET`, an individual property will return the entire list of items as either of the following:

+1. The concatenation of all of the individual values.
+This is used in cases where the length of an individual item is fixed.
-When the value is fetched using `VALUE_GET`, the returned value is the concatenation of all of the individual values in the list.
-If the length of the value for an individual item in the list is not defined by the type then each item returned in the list is prepended with a length (See (#arrays)).
+2. The concatenation of all of the individual values, each prefixed by a 16-bit big-endian integer describing the length of the individual item.
+This would be used in cases where the length of an individual item is not constant.

 The order of the returned items, unless explicitly defined for that specific property, is undefined.

-`VALUE_SET` provides a way to completely replace all previous values.
-Calling `VALUE_SET` with an empty value effectively instructs the NCP to clear the value of that property.
+`VALUE_SET` provides a way to completely replace all previous values, with the item format matching what would be used for `VALUE_GET`.
+Calling `VALUE_SET` with an empty value effectively instructs the NCP to empty that property.

 `VALUE_INSERT` and `VALUE_REMOVE` provide mechanisms for the insertion or removal of individual items *by value*.
-The payload for these operators is a plain single value.
+The payload for these operators is a single item.

 ### Stream Properties ###

-Stream properties represent dynamic streams of data.
+Stream properties represent dynamic streams of data rather than a specific value.
 Examples would be:

 *   Network packet stream ((#prop-stream-net))
 *   Raw packet stream ((#prop-stream-raw))
 *   Debug message stream ((#prop-stream-debug))

 All such properties emit changes asynchronously using the `VALUE_IS` operator, sent from the NCP to the OS.
-For example, as IPv6 traffic is received by the NCP, the IPv6 packets are sent to the OS by way of asynchronous `VALUE_IS` operations.
+For example, as IPv6 traffic is received by the NCP, the IPv6 packets are sent to the OS by way of asynchronous `VALUE_IS` operations for the network packet stream property.

-Some of these properties also support the OS sending data back to the NCP.
+Some of these properties also support the OS sending data back to the NCP using the `VALUE_SET` operation.
 For example, this is how the OS sends IPv6 traffic to the NCP.

-Neither the `GET` and `VALUE_GET` operators, nor the `SET`, `VALUE_SET`, `VALUE_INSERT` and `VALUE_REMOVE` operators, are generally defined for stream properties.
+The behavior and meaning of the `VALUE_GET`, `VALUE_INSERT`, `VALUE_REMOVE`, `VALUE_INSERTED`, and `VALUE_REMOVED` operations for stream properties is undefined and SHOULD NOT be used.